CookiePLMonster/CookiePLMonster.github.io/_posts/2019-12-28-silentpatch-corona-update.md

 juxtapose: true
 ---

 🎂 Happy Birthday SilentPatch!
-On December 29th 2013, the very first SilentPatch builds were released! 🎂
+On {{ "2013-12-29" | date: page.date-format }}, the very first SilentPatch builds were released! 🎂

 For this occasion, new builds have been released for GTA III, Vice City and San Andreas!
 For the first time the releases have received a name!
 Due to the amount of fixes related to coronas and lights,